nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design Considerations

 Currently, the dashboard only shows static data at a specific state in time.
-To achieve perceived dynamicism, any command that modifies the client list will switch the view to the client view.
+To achieve perceived dynamics, any command that modifies the client list will switch the view to the client view.
 This is managed using the `showDashboard` flag mentioned previously.
 This will only work if there is only one instance of Connectify running at any time.
 If the data is modified from another instance of Connectify, the dashboard view will not be updated in real-time.

-In order to achieve real-time updates, we will need to implement a mechanism to track changes to the client data, and trigger the dashboard to update accordingly.
+To achieve real-time updates, we will need to implement a mechanism to track changes to the client data and trigger the dashboard to update accordingly.
 However, this leads to another problem, which is the performance of the dashboard.

 As the amount of client data increases, the calculation of statistics and follow-ups may increase significantly.
-Therefore, the dashboard should be updated, and the statistics and reminders data recalculated, only when the dashboard view is actually shown, and data has been modified.
+Therefore, the dashboard should be updated, and the statistics and reminders data recalculated, only when the dashboard view is shown, and data has been modified.

 The `Dashboard` component already has an `isDashboardDirty` flag to indicate if the dashboard data needs to be recalculated.
-However, due to time constraint, it is currently always set to `true` and not being used to track data changes to the client data.
+However, due to time constraints, it is currently always set to `true` and not being used to track data changes to the client data.
 In the future, we can track changes to this flag, e.g. using observers, and update the dashboard accordingly.

 ### Viewing a client's full profile